ArchipelagoMW/Archipelago/worlds/wargroove/docs/wargroove_en.md

 `playerProgress` and `playerProgress.bak` with your previously backed up files.

 ### Mod is out of date when trying to run the Archipelago campaign
-This happens when mod is updated to a new version.
-To fix this go to `Custom Content->Create->Campaign->Archipelago->Edit` and click the `Update` button
+Please follow the above steps in `Wargroove crashes when trying to run the Archipelago campaign`